f5devcentral/openssl-pqc-stepbystep-lab/README.md

 ### System Requirements

-- **Operating System(S):** For CNSA 2.0, use a recent Ubuntu LTS with OpenSSL 3.2+.
-For the FIPS lab, we relied on Ubuntu 25.10 with OpenSSL 3.5.3.
+- **Operating System(S):** CNSA 2.0 - Ubuntu 25.04 with OpenSSL 3.2+.
+NIST FIPS - Ubuntu 25.10 with OpenSSL 3.5.3.
 - **Permissions:** Root or sudo access
 - **Note** *The CNSA guide is intended to require using external OQS libraries with earlier versions of OpenSSL (in this case 3.2).
-The FIPS lab relies on a curent release of Ubuntu (25.10) with current version of OpenSSL (3.5.3) which has all FIPS quantum requirements built in.
+The FIPS lab relies on a curent release of Ubuntu (25.10) with current version of OpenSSL (3.5.3) which has all FIPS PQC requirements built in.
 I mean, you can compile if you want to....
 We're not your mom.*

 ### Required Knowledge